What is the solution?

 Tools and good practices

-The project brief provides a good summary of the UNICEF Project Play.
+The project brief provides a good summary of the UNICEF Project Play where cardboard packaging are reused to make toys.

 The video provides further information on the family tent with a cradle made from its packaging and how complementary items are made from excess material from blanket production